ZJUTMuseVision/LIGHTCAM/README.md

 **LightCAM**  |8.15  |**1.37**  |**0.017**

 </div>

+  Table3 shows that the introduction of DSM, as a method to reduce complexity of the network, has decreased inference speed by 21.4% at the cost of slightly higher EER and MinDCF.
+MFA is further applied to the benchmark model, then both EER and MinDCF decreased, which are lower than the original CAM++ model, while the inference speed is maintained at the same optimal level.
+Using these two proposed improvement methods has resulted in both lightweight and improved performance of LightCAM.

 <p align="center">Table3 Ablation study of LightCAM modules.
 With DSM and MFA applied on CAM++, we get LightCAM</p>